Celestine Babayaro

-Celestine Boyd Jonto Hycieth Babayaro (born 29 August 1978) is a Nigerian former professional footballer who played as a left-back or a midfielder.
+Celestine Hycieth Babayaro (born 29 August 1978) is a Nigerian former professional footballer who played as a left-back or a midfielder.

 Babayaro spent the majority of his career playing in the Premier League, mainly for Chelsea from 1997 to 2005, and then later for Newcastle United, from 2005 to 2008.
 He had a brief stint at MLS club LA Galaxy, but never officially played for the club.
 He retired as a free agent in 2010.

 Babayaro represented the Nigeria national football team from 1995 to 2004 and was part of two Olympic squads, two World Cup squads and three African Cup of Nations squads.

 Club career

 Early career

 Born in Kaduna, Babayaro began his playing career at Nigerian side Plateau United, before moving to Belgian club Anderlecht in 1994, and eventually would make a name for himself, quickly gaining first-choice status although still a teenager.
 Babayaro set records as the youngest player to make an appearance and to receive a red card in the UEFA Champions League.
-He was sent off in a match against Steaua Bucuresti in a 1–1 draw, aged 16 years and 86 days.
+He was sent off in a match against Steaua București in a 1–1 draw, aged 16 years and 86 days.

 Chelsea

 Babayaro was signed by Chelsea after being spotted by scout Lewis Durkin in April 1997.
 He moved for a transfer fee of £2.25 million, a club record paid for a teenager at the time.
 He made his debut in the UEFA Cup Winners' Cup against Slovan Bratislava, but an injury sustained in the 6–1 win over rivals Tottenham Hotspur in December 1997 ruled him out for the rest of the season.
-This meant he missed their victories in the 1998 Football League Cup Final and the 1998 UEFA Cup Winners' Cup Final.
-However, with Chelsea he went on to win the 1998 UEFA Super Cup, the FA Cup and Charity Shield in 2000, and reached the 2002 FA Cup Final.
+This meant he missed their victories in the 1998 Football League Cup final and the 1998 UEFA Cup Winners' Cup final.
+However, with Chelsea he went on to win the 1998 UEFA Super Cup, the FA Cup and Charity Shield in 2000, and reached the 2002 FA Cup final.
 He was also instrumental in Chelsea's run in the 1999–2000 UEFA Champions League.
 Babayaro was sent off in extra time against Barcelona, as they bowed out of the competition at the quarter final stage.
 He faced competition from Graeme Le Saux during his seven-year spell, but managed to play over 200 games for the club.
 His acrobatic celebrations with backflips were noted by the fans of the club.

 The steady form of Wayne Bridge saw Babayaro start only four FA Premier League matches for Chelsea in 2004–05 under new manager José Mourinho.
 Chelsea ended the season as Premier League champions.